Sushitime55/foundations-landing-page/README.md

 # Foundations Landing Page

-An example website using basic knowledge on css and html.
+An example website landing page using basic knowledge on css and html.